Before and Afters

 Ocular rosacea can also occur in those whose surrounding skin is affected by rosacea.
 The whites of the eyes are reddened with prominent blood vessels.
-The eyes may itch, feel dry, or water, and vision can be affected.
+The eyes may itch, feel dry, or water and vision can be affected.

 Why Should I Undergo Treatment for Rosacea?

-The Consultation for Rosacea Treatment in Austin
+The Consultation for Rosacea Treatment in Austin, Texas

-Preparing for Rosacea Treatments in Austin
+Preparing for Rosacea Treatments in Austin, Texas

-Dr. Buckingham may require specialized pre-treatment care for rosacea procedures depending on the chosen treatment plan, but will generally provide the following instructions:
+Our doctor may require specialized pre-treatment care for rosacea procedures depending on the chosen treatment plan, but will generally provide the following instructions: